Home > Computer > Computer Network for JOTI

 Internet Connection

-The Internet connection is through a wireless dongle, which gives useable speeds of around 5-6Mb/s.
-This might not sound like much, but 40 users typing in a chat window generates only a fraction of this traffic.
+The Internet connection is through a wireless dongle or mobile phone, which gives useable speeds up to 50Mb/s.
+This might not sound like much these days, but 40 users typing in a chat window generates only a fraction of this traffic.

 Other uses include a web-cam, allowing others to see us via the JOTI Cafe web site.